Kevin Kerger

-Kevin Kerger (born 17 November 1994) is a Luxembourgian international footballer who plays club football for Union Titus Pétange, as a left back.
+Kevin Kerger (born 17 November 1994) is a Luxembourgish international footballer who plays club football for Mamer 32, as a left back.

 Career

 Kerger has played club football for FC Mamer 32 and FC UNA Strassen.
+In July 2022 he moved back to his former club FC UNA Strassen.

 He made his international debut for Luxembourg in 2016.
 It was his only game for the national team.